Explorentory

 Histogram

-Shows the distribution of the selected metric across all 5,000 recommended properties.
-Bin width adapts per field: $10/bin for rent, 50 sqft/bin for floor area.
-A red vertical line marks the user's stated target value, making it immediately visible whether the recommendation set centers on the stated preference or skews toward trade-offs.
-Updates live when the choropleth mode is switched.
+Shows the distribution of the active choropleth field across all 5,000 results.
+Bin width adapts per field: $10 per bin for rent, 50 sqft per bin for floor area.
+A vertical marker at the user's stated target value makes it immediately visible whether the result set centers on the stated preference or skews toward trade-offs.
+Redraws automatically when the choropleth mode changes.

-A multi-axis spider chart with 3–6 dimensions: Rent, Location Distance, Sqft, Subway Distance, Green Space, and Noise Level.
+A multi-axis polygon chart with a configurable number of dimensions: Rent, Location Distance, Sqft, Subway Distance, Green Space, and Noise Level.
 Each axis is min-max normalized across the full result set.
-An inner polygon represents the user's stated priority weights; an overlay polygon shows the selected property's actual profile, making multi-dimensional trade-offs legible at a glance rather than buried in a list of numbers.
+One polygon represents the user's stated priority weights; a second overlay shows the selected property's actual profile, making multi-dimensional trade-offs legible at a glance instead of buried in a list of numbers.

 Machine Learning Model